Banno/web-component-router/README.md

 ### Defining a route configuration in the Router's constructor

 Alternatively you can pass a `routeConfig` object when instantiating your router.
 This will use the `RouteTreeNode` and `RouteData` to create your applications routeTree.
+You can define the route lifecycle methods beforeEnter, routeEnter, and routeExit in both the RouteConfig and if using the RouterMixin as overriden methods

 **Example RouteConfig object**
 ```